Nemerenm/Consumer-Price-Index-Inflation-Analysis/README.md

 ### Overall Inflation Trends
 Total Years Analyzed: 28 Years
-Highest Year-on-Year Change for All Items:  30.58% in 1996 Lowest YoY Change for All Items: 5.42% Year in 2007
+Highest Year-on-Year Change for All Items:367% in 1996 Lowest YoY Change for All Items:65% Year in 2007

 ### Month-on-Month (MoM) Change Analysis
 Highest MoM Change for All Items: